PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 [^2] This sets up a bare-bones `database.yml` file for the production environment only.
 You may wish to add sections for the development and test environments.
 See the template file `config/database.yml.template` for a model.
 It may be convenient in certain cases to use the same database for both development and production.  **_The test database, however, should always be different!_**

-[^3] If you wanted to also set up a development database, then, assuming you haver a block for the development environment section of `config/database.yml` that uses the database name `betydb_dev` with the same username and password, you would first run
+[^3] If you wanted to also set up a development database, then, assuming you have a block for the development environment section of `config/database.yml` that uses the database name `betydb_dev` with the same username and password, you would first run
 ```sh
 createdb -U dbuser betydb_dev
 ```